brooksbenson/eloquent-js/chapter9/chapter9-notes.md

 ## Unicode Option

 JavaScript regular expressions work based on code units, and some characters are represented by two code units, like emojis.
-To get the the regular expression to behave as expected for characters that use to code units, add the unicode option (/u).
+To get the the regular expression to behave as expected for characters that use two code units, add the unicode option (/u).